 Flip flops are a decent set of footwear for short walks, or for wearing inside a home environment.
-However, when it comes to long walks, you should never wear flip flops because they provide a hard surface with no padding and cushioning, as well as no arch support.
+However, when it comes to long walks, you should never wear flip flops.
+This is because they provide a hard surface with no padding and cushioning, as well as no arch support.
 These are actually detrimental to the health of your foot and your back if you wear them for long walks.

 Can Old Shoes Cause Back Ache?

 Old shoes, that have worn out outsoles and insoles or have suffered a change in shape due to the wear and tear are not considered fit for walking.
 It is strongly recommended to discard them and not use them for long walks.
 These shoes are one of the most common reasons for lower back pain.

 While the answer technically is yes, the bigger question is – should you?
 Running shoes are lighter in weight and focus more on keeping your legs stable.
 As well ass reducing your motion while improving your running technique.
 Walking shoes help you improve your posture and are focused more on providing you with the right level of comfort you need while you walk.
 When it comes to getting shoes for back pain, running shoes don’t make the cut while walking shoes are a really good fit.

 Are there Specific Walking Shoes for Lower Back Pain?